psychemedia/middle-english-romances/havelock-the-dane.md

 And bi him mani fishes hgge.
 The herles mete hauede he bouth,
 Of Cornwahe, and kalde oft :
-" Bermen, bermen, hider swithe !"
+" Bermen, bermen, hider swithe!"
 Hauelok it herde, and was ful bUthe,
 That he herd " bermen" calle;
 AUe made he hem dun falle.